erikhyrkas/pyr/README.md

 # Pyr 🔥

-Pyr is a small, fast, efficient, and useful language model built on a custom BitNet 1.58-style architecture with only **135 million parameters**.
+Pyr is a small, fast, efficient, and useful language model built on a standard architecture with only **135 million parameters**.
 It’s trained from scratch using a compact tokenizer, high-quality data, and following a training sequencing strategy.

 This series of models is English only, which is unfortunate, but a compact tokenizer and limited training set is critical for the hardware I have and objectives of the model.